 - 1. Press the MENU key. - 2.
 Under System, select Communication.
 The SYSTEM COMMUNICATIONS window opens. - 3.
-Select one of the four tabs, GPIB, USB, LAN, or TSP-Link, to see the settings for that interface. - 4.
-Press the EXIT key to leave the SYSTEM COMMUNICATION window without making any changes.
+Select LAN to see the settings for that interface.

 Set up automatic LAN configuration

 If you are connecting to a LAN that has a DHCP server or if you have a direct connection between the instrument and a host computer, you can use automatic IP address selection.